Fishing and Hunting

 PEAVINE LAKE

-See the Grande Cache Trails Map, CDR Leg 2 for more information about the trail.
+See the Grande Cache & Area Trail Map, CDR Leg 2 for more information about the trail.

 The Grande Cache area is known for its excellent fishing.
 Several area lakes are stocked, but Grande Cache’s creeks are the real secret with provincially-renowned fly-fishing opportunities.
 August and September offer the best fishing.